 Within the YST Conservatory’s first decade, it quickly established a reputation for world-class musical excellence with students gaining international recognition from leading artists and institutions.
 As Asia’s international conservatory, YST pioneers the possibility of a multi-national, globally relevant music education environment, situated in Singapore which is one of the world’s best-connected Asian countries.
 Music in Singapore and the region has evolved enormously, and YST is proud of the role it has played – through its students, alumni, staff, faculty, events, facilities, programmes, partnerships and advocacy – in inspiring this evolution.

-1999 – Dr Tony Tan, then Singapore’s Deputy Prime Minster, envisioned a conservatory in Singapore thriving within a university, with a concurrent focus on both artistic and academic excellence.
+1999 – Dr Tony Tan, then Singapore’s Deputy Prime Minister, envisioned a conservatory in Singapore thriving within a university, with a concurrent focus on both artistic and academic excellence.

 2001 – Witnessed by Dr Tony Tan, the National University of Singapore and the Peabody Institute of the Johns Hopkins University signed an agreement to develop Singapore’s national conservatory.

 2002 – Dr Steven Baxter, former Dean at the Peabody Institute, was appointed Founding Director of the YST Conservatory.
 Under the Charter by the Ministry of Education (Singapore), the Conservatory’s Governing Board was established, chaired by Mr Goh Yew Lin.

 2003 – The YST Conservatory welcomed its inaugural class of students comprising majors in orchestral instruments, piano and composition, aspiring to be distinctively diverse with its faculty, student population and artistic outlook.

 2006 – The Conservatory building was officially opened.

 2007 – The Conservatory’s saw its inaugural class of graduates.